CLOSE X

 St. Vitus Cathedral

-No walking tour of Prague would be complete without a visit to St. Vitus Cathedral.
-Before you enter, however, first walk around to its right side to see the “Golden Portal,” that originally was the main entrance.
-It was named for the beautiful 14th-century Venetian mosaic of “The Last Judgment” above it, it’s still used as an entrance on special occasions.
+No walking tour of Prague would be complete without a visit to St. Vitus Cathedral the focal point of the complex.
+Its sparing spires can easily be seen from all over the city.
+Before you enter, however, first walk around to its right side to see the “Golden Portal,” which initially was the main entrance.
+It was named for the beautiful 14th-century Venetian mosaic of “The Last Judgment” above it, and it’s still used as an entrance on special occasions.

 the interior of an art nouveau restaurant in Prague, much like those seen on day trips from the city